Most of North Queensland’s festivals and events occur in the dry season between May-October when the weather is cooler.

 Taste Port Douglas (11-13 August)

-This popular foodie event used to be a part of Port Douglas Carnivale in May but in 2015 it was changed to a standalone event in August.
-It includes celebrity chef dinners, master classes, food trails and lot of other yummy events to lure food lovers to the North.
+A popular foodie event that includes celebrity chef dinners, master classes, food trails and lot of other yummy events to lure food lovers to the North.

 Tropical Writers Festival (next one 2018)